Fighting Australia’s campus kangaroo courts.

-Over the last few years Australian universities have been bullied into establishing kangaroo courts to investigate and adjudicate sexual assault.
+Over the last decade Australian universities have been bullied into establishing kangaroo courts to investigate and adjudicate sexual assault.
 This followed a long campaign by feminist activists claiming there was a “rape crisis” on our campuses, following a similar campaign in the USA which led to the Obama administration requiring all publicly-funded universities to set up tribunals to determine such matters.
+Read more here.

 What’s behind the feminist’s scare campaign?